TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/ExtbaseModels.rst

 :samp:`https://example.org/index.php?id=99&amp;tx_blogexample_pi1[controller]=Blog&amp;tx_blogexample_pi1[action]=show&amp;tx_blogexample_pi1[blog]=7&amp;L=1`

 Notice that the given UID in `tx_blogexample_pi1[blog]=7` is not changed.
-There is not UID of the data record of the german translation (42).
+There is not the UID of the data record of the german translation used (42).
 This has the advantage that only the parameter for the language selection is enough.
 Concurrently it has the disadvantage of a higher administration effort during persistence.
 Extbase will do this for you by